perliedman/geojson2obj/README.md

 * `featureName`: a function `f(feature)` that returns the OBJ group name used for a feature; by default a function that numbers the features
+* `featureMaterial`: a function `f(feature)` that returns the name of the material for a feature; if undefined, the material is not changed for this feature; see `mtllib` option below
 * `coordToPoint` a function `f(coordinate)` that returns the OBJ vertex point (X and Z) for a GeoJSON coordinate, needed to convert from GeoJSON's WGS84 coordinates to a cartesian coordinate;
   see the `findLocalProj` method below
+* `mtllib` a string or array of paths that will be added as material libraries to the resulting OBJ

 ### findLocalProj(geojson)